Valentine's Day gift ideas that show your love

 Heart Cocotte Le Creuset ($150, originally $235; lecreuset.com)

-Le Creuset is favored by chefs around the world, offering the best in enameled cast-iron cookware.
+Le Creuset is favored by chefs around the world.
 If you and your partner love to cook, this heart-shaped cocotte comes in both rose and cerise, making your weeknight dinners all the more romantic.

 _______________________________________________________________________________